lucafrancescato/liqo/docs/pages/gettingstarted/helloworld/test.md

 export KUBECONFIG=home-kubeconfig.yaml
 ```

 If you want to deploy an application schedulable on the Liqo node, you should create a namespace where your pod will be started and label it as ```liqo.io/enabled=true```.
-Indirectly, this label will tell the Kubernetes scheduler that the namespace spans across the foreign clusters as well.
+Indirectly, this label will tell the Kubernetes scheduler and the Liqo control plane that the namespace spans across the foreign clusters as well.
+If you want to know more about the Liqo namespace model and its functioning, you can have a look to the [dedicated section](/user/use/namespace_offloading/).

 ```shell script
 kubectl create namespace liqo-demo